yumusubi/capstone-sketchup/documentation/week3/week3.md

 ### Debugging AR Markers

 After loading all the markers into the project, the algorithm kept confusing 'Y' and 'A'.
-Thus, we swapped 'Y' to 'K'.
+Thus, we swapped 'Y' for 'K'.
 We might need to swap 'E' or 'B' since their character forms are also very similar, but we'll cross that bridge when we get to it.

 ![Updated cube template with 'K'](img/updated-cube-template.png)